Sunidhiwillow/Escape/README.md

 'v' to view pages
 'p' to pause the game

-Refer to the "Help" page inside the game to get detailed info.
+Refer to the 'Help' page inside the Game to get detailed info.

 # Gameplay:

 Have a look at the game play here : https://drive.google.com/file/d/1JC8F1ZmRfSd_Uk4CpR27yLwfCQ0DLqVc/view?usp=sharing

-See you in the real world!
+See you in the real world!!!